What I took with me

 Washing and drying:

 - It was not warm enough to dry things outside most of the time and because the route is not long I admit that I didn’t wash my clothes.
 You will be glad to hear, however, that I did go to some trouble to clean myself in washrooms and public toilet facilities all around the island.
-This meant that I frequently entered a cafe in walking gear with my carrier bag, ordered a cup of tea, sought out their (toilet), and emerged 10 minutes later differently dressed!
-I expect there are launderettes in some places, but in order to wash in a machine you either need to take more clothes with you, or you have to wash and immediately dry one set at a time which is not practical, or go naked for the time it takes to wash and dry….
+This meant that I frequently entered a cafe in walking gear with my carrier bag, ordered a cup of tea, sought out their (toilet), and emerged 10 minutes later dressed differently!
+I expect there are launderettes in some places, but in order to wash in a machine you either need to take more clothes with you, or you have to wash and immediately dry one set at a time which is not practical, or go naked while they wash and dry….

 What I didn’t need: